Preparing a birthday party for children can cause stress. But not with this time schedule and 6 delicious and healthy recipes!

 After six delicious recipes for a children's party, today's wrap-up schedule and recipes.

-1 week in advance:
+1 week in advance

-- Ice cold drinks: Make the lemonade and ice cubes in the freezer in plastic bags or, very environmentally conscious, in ice cube trays.
+- Ice-cold drinks: Make the lemonade and ice cubes in the freezer in plastic bags or, very environmentally conscious, in ice cube trays.

-To 3 days in advance:
+To 3 days in advance

-- "Ice cream" Cupcakes: Bake the cupcakes in the cones and store them in an airtight container at room temperature.
+- Icecream Cupcakes: Bake the cupcakes in the cones and store them in an airtight container at room temperature.

-Up to 2 days in advance:
+Up to 2 days in advance

 - Homemade vanilla ice cream in a cookie basket: Prepare the cookie baskets.
 Store them in an airtight container until use.

-- Ice cold drinks: Push the ice cubes from the bag or out of the ice cube tray and put them loose in a freezer bag and place the bag in the freezer until use.
+- Ice-cold drinks: Push the ice cubes from the bag or out of the ice cube tray and put them loose in a freezer bag and place the bag in the freezer until use.

-In the morning:
+In the morning

-- "Ice cream" cupcakes: Wash and cut the strawberries into small cubes.
+- Ice cream cupcakes: Wash and cut the strawberries into small cubes.
 Store them in an airtight box in the refrigerator.

-Just before use:
+Just before serving

-- Ice cold drinks: Do the different types of lemonade ice cubes in a glass and fill it completely with water.
+- Ice-cold drinks: Do the different types of lemonade ice cubes in a glass and fill it completely with water.

 - "Ice cream cupcakes: Whip the cream with the icing sugar until stiff.
 Put the cream in a pastry bag.
 Grab a cupcake cone and pipe whipped cream on it.
 Sprinkle with diced strawberries.